 Amy joined the Legacy Foundation in May 2016.
 She brings over 20 years of experience in grant writing, evaluation, and project management in the education and community development sectors.
 She has been the treasurer and an executive board member of the Mahaska County Community Foundation since its inception in 2005.
 At that time, Amy was the County Extension Education Director for Mahaska County.
 Shortly thereafter, Amy was recruited to William Penn University to start a Grants and Contracts position within the Office of Advancement.
 While there she successfully wrote several grants, including a $450,000 grant from the U.S. Department of Health and Human Services to help start a Bachelor of Science in Nursing program and a Fulbright Scholar grant.
 Amy’s next step was to Indian Hills Community College where she was given the opportunity to be the Project Director for a National Science Foundation grant.
 In 2021, Amy was appointed Co-Chair of the Tech & Data Futurists Committee for Peak Grantmaking.
 Amy holds a Bachelor of Science degree from Truman State University and an MBA from the University of Iowa.
 Amy is a 2017 graduate of the Ottumwa Leadership Academy.
 Amy lives in rural Pella with her husband.
 Together they have two grown children, Josh and Lauren.
 They also farm corn, soybeans, and cattle.

 Mary joined the Legacy team in May 2018.
 Prior to joining Legacy, Mary was employed at Women & Men’s Healthcare Clinic/Family Planning as the Public Relations Coordinator.
 She brings with her 11 years of experience in the non-profit field.
 Mary graduated from Indian Hills Community College with an Associate of Arts degree and William Penn University with a Bachelor of Arts degree in Human Resource Management.
+She is also a 2022 graduate of the Ottumwa Leadership Academy.
 Mary and her husband reside in Oskaloosa with their four children.